heyimswatantra/CSV-TO-JSON/Readme.md

 ```bash
    npm install
 ```
-4. Set up your PostgreSQL database and configure the connection details in the .env (use .env.sample file as reference)
+4. Set up your PostgreSQL database and configure the connection details in thea new .env file (use .env.sample file as reference)

 5. Run the application:
 ```bash